Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs

-The contributions of this work are as follows: (i) We present \networkone, a graph of concepts based on colexification patterns that are directly extracted from a parallel corpus. (ii) By extending \networkone, we further present \networktwo, a large-scale multilingual graph that contains ngrams in 1,334 languages. (iii) We contribute to crosslingual transfer learning, by using \networktwo to generate multilingual embeddings: \embname.
-We show that \embname outperforms several baselines on roundtrip translation, verse retrieval and verse classification. (iv) We evaluate \networkone on CLICS and show that we identify a large portion of the ground-truth colexification patterns. (v) We conduct a detailed graph-based analysis of \networkone and show that language family and geographic area influence the community structure of the colexification graph. (vi) We make code, graphs and embeddings publicly available in the hope of fostering more research leveraging colexification patterns.\footnote{Code available at: \url{https://github.com/yihongL1U/ColexificationNet}}
+The contributions of this work are as follows: (i) We present \networkone, a graph of concepts based on colexification patterns that are directly extracted from a parallel corpus. (ii) By extending \networkone, we further present \networktwo, a large-scale multilingual graph that additionally contains ngrams in 1,334 languages that instantiate those patterns. (iii) We contribute to crosslingual transfer learning, by using \networktwo to generate multilingual embeddings: \embname.
+We show that \embname outperforms several baselines on roundtrip translation, verse retrieval, and classification. (iv) We evaluate \networkone on CLICS and show that we identify a large portion of the ground-truth colexifications. (v) Going beyond many works on crosslingual transfer that focus on transfer from English, we systematically investigate the effect of the source language on successful transfer with \embname: we use 1,245 languages as sources and experiment on 1,245 $\times$ 1,245 transfer directions. (vi) We make our code, graphs, and embeddings publicly available.\footnote{\url{https://github.com/cisnlp/ColexificationNet}}